hadi-mintable/bc-pokedex/README.md

 ### styled-components

-- In the array of options for styling components, I understand blockchain.com's team utilises styled components.
+- In the array of options for styling components, I understand some teams utilise styled components.
 I'm using this for the first time, but I intend to use this opportunity to showcase my css with this framework
 - I like writing css natively - it's semantic and meaningful
 - Abstracting styles does not bloat the jsx/tsx files and allows reusing of modules across pages/components